mgechev/revive/README.md

 `revive` accepts the following command line parameters:

-- `-config [PATH]` - path to config file in TOML format, defaults to `$HOME/revive.toml` if present.
+- `-config [PATH]` - path to the config file in TOML format, defaults to `$HOME/revive.toml` if present.
 - `-exclude [PATTERN]` - pattern for files/directories/packages to be excluded for linting.
 You can specify the files you want to exclude for linting either as package name (i.e. `github.com/mgechev/revive`), list them as individual files (i.e. `file.go`), directories (i.e. `./foo/...`), or any combination of the three.
 - `-formatter [NAME]` - formatter to be used for the output.
 The currently available formatters are:

   - `default` - will output the failures the same way that `golint` does.
   - `json` - outputs the failures in JSON format.
-  - `ndjson` - outputs the failures as stream in newline delimited JSON (NDJSON) format.
+  - `ndjson` - outputs the failures as a stream in newline delimited JSON (NDJSON) format.
   - `friendly` - outputs the failures when found.
-Shows summary of all the failures.
+Shows the summary of all the failures.
   - `stylish` - formats the failures in a table.
 Keep in mind that it doesn't stream the output so it might be perceived as slower compared to others.
   - `checkstyle` - outputs the failures in XML format compatible with that of Java's [Checkstyle](https://checkstyle.org/).
 - `-max_open_files` -  maximum number of open files at the same time.
 Defaults to unlimited.